gradle/gradle/design-docs/managed-source-sets.md

     void sources(FunctionalSourceSet sources) {
     }

-- Out-of-scope: Making the state of `FunctionalSourceSet` managed.
-This means, for example, the children of the source set will not be visible in the `model` report, and that immutability will not be enforced.
-- Out-of-scope: Adding any children to the source set.
-This is a later story.
-A plugin can add children by first attaching a factory using `registerFactory()`.

 ### Test cases

 - Instance can be defined as above, when the `LanguageBasePlugin` plugin has been applied.